marylongnguyen/alta3research-python-cert/README.md

 ### Prerequisites

-What things are needed to install the software and how to install them.
-For now, maybe copy in "how to install python and python3 using apt."

-install python3 by using:
-$ sudo apt install python3-pip -y
+This program requires [python3](https://wiki.python.org/moin/BeginnersGuide/Download).
+Proceed to the link for instructions on how to install.

 install crayons library by using:
 $ pip install crayons